ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 ## Async Network Protocol

 In the request-response paradigm, network calls are blocked.
 However, blocking an OS thread to perform a network interaction is very expensive.
-That’s why many other languages supported async I/O, and with that, you have to implement complicated logic to handle asynchronous events using techniques such as callbacks and promises.Ballerina’s request-response protocols are implicitly non-blocking and will take care of asynchronous invocations.
+That’s why many other languages supported async I/O, and with that, you have to implement complicated logic to handle asynchronous events using techniques such as callbacks and promises.
+Ballerina’s request-response protocols are implicitly non-blocking and will take care of asynchronous invocations.

 ### Get Started